Networkcaretaker/garden_app/.docs/ai-notes.md

 17. Add contact details to website Config

-I want to update the testimonials in website setting json.
+I want to update the testimonials section in the websiteConfig.json when it is created in the @settings.co file.
 We will make the changes in a few steps to make sure everything works as i want.

-Here is an example of the testimonials section in the website config json file.
+Here is an example of the current testimonials section in the websiteConfig.json file:

 "testimonials": {
       "clients": [